ral-facilities/datagateway-api/README.md

 ## Database Generator
 There is a tool to generate mock data into ICAT's database.
 It is located in `util/icat_db_generator.py`.
 By default it will generate 20 years worth of data (approx 70,000 entities).
+The default arguments will match the data on SciGateway Preprod and therefore this is usually a good starting point.
 The script makes use of `random` and `Faker` and is seeded with a seed of 1.
 The seed and number of years of data generated can be changed by using the arg flags `-s` or `--seed` for the seed, and `-y` or `--years` for the number of years.
-For
+For example:
-example: `python -m util.icat_db_generator -s 4 -y 10` Would set the seed to 4 and generate 10 years of data.
+`python -m util.icat_db_generator -s 4 -y 10` Would set the seed to 4 and generate 10
+years of data.

 This uses code from the API's Database Backend, so a suitable `db_url` should be configured in `config.json`.